 Radio mit K

-What began as a radio show has morphed in our digital world into a podcast.
+What began as a radio show has morphed in our digital world into one of the most popular German language podcasts.
 Since 2015, Kraftklub’s Felix Brummer and Steffen Israel join forces for their Radio mit K show.
 On the fourth Friday of the month it comes in the form of a podcast and on the fourth Sunday it’s a radio show on MDR Sputnik.
 On each episode, the pair share their top tunes for the month, chat with famous musician friends, and simply have a good time.

 If you want to immerse yourself in Bavaria, the Hockdiher Bayern-Podcast will appeal to you.
 The show is hosted by Holger Klein, a Radio Eins moderator and also the host of the WRINT podcast.
 Each episode sees him exploring things that are considered Bavarian.
 Past episodes have seen guests like a ranger from the Bavarian Forest National Park and an ambassador for hops, the all-important beer ingredient.